 How to Sleep on Your Side on an Adjustable Bed

-Adjustable beds can provide sleepers with medical benefits like improved comfort and pain relief.
-These beds are a good investment for people who suffer from allergies, sleep apnea, or snoring since they let you sleep at an angle and can facilitate better breathing.
+Adjustable beds can provide sleepers with medical benefits over stomach sleepers as the best position for reasons like improved comfort, reduced acid reflux, and pain relief over other sleeping positions.
+These beds are a good investment for people who suffer from allergies, obstructive sleep apnea, or snoring since they let you sleep at an angle and can facilitate better breathing.
 This can be especially comfy for back sleepers, but adjustable beds are also a great choice for side sleepers.

 Since side sleepers put large amounts of stress on their shoulders and hips, there are some factors they should keep in mind when sleeping on an adjustable bed.
 In this next article, we’ll teach you how to sleep on your side on an adjustable bed.
 We’ll also take a look at the health benefits adjustable beds provide.

 Most side sleepers prefer to sleep in the fetal position, with 41 percent of adults choosing this option.
 In this position, you are lying on your side with your legs curled up underneath, which allows your spine to stay in its natural alignment.
 Keeping your spine in a neutral position minimizes pressure points along the spine and reduces the likelihood of back pain.

 One of the drawbacks of sleeping in the fetal position is it may restrict your breathing at night.
 If you are curled up too tightly, it can limit the amount of oxygen that reaches your lungs and diaphragm.
 It’s better to stretch out a bit and keep your abdomen relaxed so you can breathe while you’re asleep.